Title: Administration of Medications for Sedation/Analgesia

 - emergency protocols including, but not limited to, immediate, on site availability of resuscitative equipment, medications and personnel;

-- protocols for assessing and documenting the education and validation for RN initial competency and continued competency; and
+- protocols for assessing and documenting the education and validation for RN initial and continued competency; and

 - protocols for provision of clear, complete and culturally appropriate informed consent.